 About Tsai Laboratory

-Our primary goal is to elucidate the pathological mechanisms underlying neurological disorders affecting learning & memory.
-The major research areas include neuropsychiatric disorders, autism, and Alzheimer’s disease.
+Our primary goal is to elucidate the mechanisms underlying neurological disorders affecting learning & memory.
+The major research areas include age disorders, autism, and Alzheimer’s disease.

 Dr. Li-Huei Tsai pursues two avenues of research that run to opposite ends of the human life span – from the brain as it develops in utero, to the brain as it decays in old age.
 Seemingly separate, they are linked by profound brain mechanisms that govern proper growth as well as proper function.